Teaching the next generation of animal advocates !

-Grade levels listed below indicate which camp is appropriate for your child based upon the grade they complete in the spring of this year.
+Grade levels listed below indicate which camp is appropriate for your child based on the grade they've completed.
 Youths must be registered for the appropriate camp that matches their grade.

 Camp Photos